-The objective of this research was to apply the molecular tools of DNA sequence analysis and DNA fingerprinting to identify whether the DRF Eucalyptus articulata occurs along the proposed Tropicana Gold Project Mine Access Road Pinjin Option road route.
+The objective of this research was to apply the molecular tools of DNA sequence analysis and DNA fingerprinting to identify whether the DRF Eucalyptus articulata occurs among samples from along the proposed Tropicana Gold Project Mine Access Road Pinjin Option road route.
 Molecular testing was applied, as confident identification from morphology was difficult due to the burnt and only just regenerating nature of the eucalypt specimens of interest.
 Leaf samples were collected by Mattiske Consulting staff, and included 6 specimens of the DRF E. articulata, as well as various samples of known and questioned identity, from along a 60km stretch of the proposed access road route.
-DNA sequence variation was assessed for these samples, and compared to eucalypt sequences obtained from GenBank, for two regions - the Internal Transcribed Spacer (ITS) and External Transcribed Spacer (ETS) of nuclear ribosomal DNA (nrDNA).
+DNA sequence variation was assessed for these samples, and compared to eucalypt sequences obtained from GenBank, for three regions - the Internal Transcribed Spacer (ITS) and External Transcribed Spacer (ETS) of nuclear ribosomal DNA (nrDNA), and the matK region from the chloroplast genome.
 Genetic variation was also assessed with the multi-locus DNA fingerprinting technique Amplified Fragment Length Polymorphism (AFLP).
-Using the Neighbor-Joining procedure with bootstrapping, both ITS and ETS data generated trees with significant support for a cluster of E. articulata individuals that excluded all samples of questioned identity.
+Using the Neighbor-Joining procedure with bootstrapping, ITS, ETS and matK sequence data all generated trees with significant support for a cluster of E. articulata individuals that ultimately excluded all samples of questioned identity.
 Ordination of AFLP data revealed a cluster of the known E. articulata samples that was strongly differentiated from all other samples.
-Collectively, these results strongly suggest that E. articulata was not amongst the questioned samples.
-We are currently sequencing a further two regions (matK and rbcL) for these samples, and conducting a "blind" test on a further 2 samples, to assess the robustness of these conclusions, after which a final report will be submitted.
+Collectively, these results conclusively indicate that E. articulata was not amongst the questioned samples.